Bokai-Bi/Relay/README.md

 # Relay
-A lightweight, ip-over-ip forwarding proxy
+A lightweight, ip-over-ip VPN protocol that aims to achieve the smallest performance & networking overhead.
 -- Currently in the works :) --